-Quake injured wait for help as new disaster overwhelms Haiti
+Search for survivors continues after Haiti earthquake

 Workers tore through rubble of collapsed buildings with heavy machinery, shovels and picks.

 Underlining the dire conditions, local officials had to negotiate with gangs in the seaside district of Martissant to allow two humanitarian convoys a day to pass through the area, the U.N.
 Office for the Coordination of Humanitarian Affairs reported.
-The agency called Haiti’s southern peninsula a “hotspot for gang-related violence,” where humanitarian workers have been repeatedly attacked.
+The agency called Haiti’s southern peninsula a “hot spot for gang-related violence,” where humanitarian workers have been repeatedly attacked.

 The agency said the area has been “virtually unreachable” over the past two months because of road blocks and security concerns.
 Agency spokeswoman Anna Jefferys said the first convoy passed through Sunday with government and U.N. personnel.
 She added that the U.N.’s World Food Program plans to send in food supplies via trucks Tuesday.

-Prime Minister Ariel Henry has declared a one-month state of emergency for the whole country and said that first aid convoys organized by the government had started moving help to areas where towns were destroyed and hospitals were overwhelmed.
+Prime Minister Ariel Henry has declared a one-month state of emergency for the whole country and said that first government aid convoys had started moving help to areas where towns were destroyed and hospitals were overwhelmed.

-“We salute the dignity, the resilience effort of the victims and their ability to start over,” Henry told reporters.
-“From my observations, I deduce that Haitians want to live and progress.
-Let us unite to offer these people a living environment conducive to development.”

-UNICEF Executive Director Henrietta Fore said humanitarian needs are acute, with many Haitians urgently needing health care, clean water and shelter.
-Children who have been separated from parents need protection, she said.
+UNICEF Executive Director Henrietta Fore said humanitarian needs were acute, with many Haitians urgently needing health care, clean water and shelter.
+Children separated from their parents also needed protection, she said.

-Alluding to the 2010 earthquake that ravaged Haiti’s capital, killing tens of thousands, Fore said: “Little more than a decade on, Haiti is reeling once again.
+Referring to the 2010 earthquake that ravaged Haiti’s capital, killing tens of thousands, Fore said: “Little more than a decade on, Haiti is reeling once again.
 And this disaster coincides with political instability, rising gang violence, alarmingly high rates of malnutrition among children, and the COVID-19 pandemic — for which Haiti has received just 500,000 vaccine doses, despite requiring far more.”

 The country of 11 million people received its first batch of U.S.-donated coronavirus vaccines only last month via a United Nations program for low-income countries.